Kuuuube/kanjigrid/README.md

 - `Save Image` saves the entire page instead of only the visible portion.

-- `Save Image` saves images at 5x the displayed quality by default.
-Configurable in `config.json`.
+- `Save Image` can optionally save at up to 5x the displayed quality.
+Configurable in `config.json` with the `saveimagequality` setting.

+    WARNING: On extremely large kanji grids this can cause anki to crash.
+Consider exporting as a PDF for higher quality instead if that is an issue.

+- Added option to save Kanji Grid as PDF.

 ## Bug Fixes